MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/global-api-method-error-codes.md

 - **Error** - A human-readable code for the error.
 - **ErrorCode** - A numerical code for the error.

+> [!NOTE]
+> This page lists the common error codes that you might encounter.
+If the error code you are looking for is not available on this page, ask for additional information on the [PlayFab forum](https://community.playfab.com/spaces/24/index.html).

 ## Safe to retry codes

 It is usually safe to retry requests that fail with these error codes, with an exponential delay back-off.
 These errors typically mean that your client is making calls too quickly, but the request itself may be valid.